22 Feb 2023

 Expert network transcript libraries come in two main types:

 1. Managed content libraries.
 The library owner identifies “hot topics” that its clients are likely interested in.
 They employ analysts who in turn interview experts and publish the transcripts to the library.
-The main managed content libraries are Third Bridge Forum, Guidepoint Insights and the GLG Library.
+The main managed content libraries are Third Bridge Forum, AlphaSense Expert Insights, Guidepoint Insights and the GLG Library.
 Smaller/ niche players include Alphasights' AlphaView, In Practise and CB Insights' Yardstiq.

 6. Expert witness services